 Cabot Performing Arts Center

-For the first 95 of its 100 years, the Beverly, MA, theater known simply as the Cabot served the local community as many things.
-It was a silent-movie palace (with an orchestra pit for musical accompaniment), a stop for touring vaudeville acts, an outpost of the E.M.
-Loews cinema chain, and the home of a long-running, record-setting magic show.
+For the first 95 years of its history, the iconic theatre in Beverly, Massachusetts, known simply as “The Cabot” served the local community in a number of ways.
+At various points, it was a silent-movie palace (featuring an orchestra pit for musical accompaniment), a regular stop for vaudeville acts touring the US, part of the E.M.
+Loews cinema chain and the home of a long-running, record-setting magic show.

-The Cabot’s neoclassical design, its lavishly decorated proscenium arch and its recently refurbished grand lobby certainly do capture the feel of a familiar, if bygone, era.
-According to the National Trust for Historic Preservation, of an estimated 20,000 such theaters across the United States as the Roaring Twenties got underway, only 250 or so remain.
+Originally known as The Ware when it opened in 1920 (after the two brothers who owned it and oversaw its construction), the venue was renamed the Cabot Cinema in 1960.
+The theatre’s neoclassical design, lavish proscenium arch and recently refurbished grand lobby certainly do capture the feel of a familiar, if bygone, era.
+According to the National Trust for Historic Preservation, of the estimated 20,000 such theaters that were built in the US during the Roaring Twenties, only about 250 remain.

-A few years later Le Grand David also took over the lease on the Larcom Theatre, another vintage Beverly venue.
-By the time of Pelaez’s death in 2012, Le Grand David was recognized as the longest-running magic show in the world by the Guinness Book of World Records.
+In 1976, when its mid-century incarnation as a movie theater began losing its luster, a psychology teacher at nearby Salem State College (now Salem State University) spearheaded a change of ownership.
+Caesareo Pelaez, a Cuban immigrant who doubled as a magician known as Marco the Magi, installed his troupe, Le Grand David, and set about returning The Cabot to its pre-World War II halcyon days.
+A few years later, Le Grand David took over the lease on the Larcom Theatre, also in Beverly.
+By the time of Pelaez’s death in 2012, Le Grand David had been recognized as the longest-running magic show in the world by the Guinness Book of World Records.

 (by James Sullivan)